Bidirectional Cross-Attention Fusion of High-Resolution RGB and Low-Resolution Hyperspectral Inputs for Multimodal Semantic Segmentation: Results

 \textbf{HSI backbone: spectral reducer (pre-decoder).} Before the shared 2D decoder, the baseline spectral SE performs input-adaptive per-slice and per-channel gating followed by a weighted sum over $K$ (\Cref{subsec:Spectral_SE_Pooling_Module}).
 We compare a learnable weighted reducer that uses a global, input-independent vector of $K$ weights (shared across all channels).
 Spectral SE yields slightly higher mIoU, indicating that conditioning the spectral slice weights on features improves robustness to noise and class-dependent spectral variability at negligible overhead.

 \textbf{Fusion: BCAF stage-wise effect.} Table~\ref{tab:ablation_fusion_big} ablates the fusion stage and directionality.
-All-stage, bidirectional cross-attention performs best, confirming the value of multi-scale, localized interactions between high-resolution RGB and coarser multi-slice HSI.
+Across all three datasets, bidirectional cross‑attention outperforms both RGB$\rightarrow$HSI‑only and HSI$\rightarrow$RGB‑only variants, confirming the importance of exchanging information in both directions rather than treating one modality purely as query or key/value.
+Fusing at all-stages performs best, confirming the value of multi-scale, localized interactions.
 Fusing only at the last stage (with RGB used via the head skip connection elsewhere) is close on SpectralWaste but lags on K3I-Cycling.
 Especially mIoU drops on K3I‑Plastic, suggesting that early-stage cues aid alignment in more diverse scenes.
 Fusing only at the first stage consistently reduces mIoU.
 Unidirectional variants underperform bidirectional.

 \textbf{Fusion: Modality misalignment.} We assess robustness to cross-modal registration errors by shifting HSI only while keeping RGB and labels fixed.
 All models are trained on aligned data, results can be seen in \Cref{tab:align}).
 Across datasets, BCAF is more robust than late logit fusion for small‑to‑moderate shifts, indicating that localized, multi‑scale cross‑attention buffers modest misregistrations.
 The degradation pattern mirrors modality information content: SpectralWaste changes little under HSI shifts (RGB‑dominated), K3I‑Material degrades moderately (balanced cues), and K3I‑Plastic is most sensitive (HSI‑dominated).
 At extreme shifts, when cross‑modal overlap largely disappears, fusion benefits diminish and the gap to late fusion narrows.